Do Cats Poop Less on Wet Food? Vet-Approved Digestive Facts

 More Appropriate Nutrients

-The nutrients in wet food are also more easily absorbed by your cat’s body since it is similar to what they would actually eat.
+The nutrients in wet food are also more easily absorbed by your cat’s body since it is similar to what they would eat.
 Because the nutrients are more easily absorbed and the high moisture content makes the food more easily digestible, it eliminates the need for high amounts of fiber in wet cat food.

 Speaking of nutrients being absorbed, something we didn’t mention before is that a cat’s body isn’t set up to absorb all of the nutrients that plants provide.
 Again, this is because plants aren’t a part of their natural diet.
-Nutrients that aren’t absorbed are essentially pooped out since your cat couldn’t digest them.
+Nutrients that aren’t absorbed are essentially pooped out since your cat could not digest them.

 That’s why wet food causes less poop since most of the nutrients are naturally absorbed by your cat’s body.
 Dry food causes more poop since a lot of the plant ingredients can’t be absorbed and digested properly.
 You may also notice your cat regurgitating or vomiting more with dry cat food than with wet food.